- Issues about Higher Altitude or AMS

 To achieve something of value, you need to sacrifice something.
 That's the universal truth.
 In your case, to reach your dream destination Everest Base Camp, you may have to forego taking daily showers.
 If you have the habit of showering daily, this could pose a problem.

 Most teahouses offer 'hot showers' for a price.
-The only thing is there won't be overhead showers.
+The only thing is that there won't be overhead showers.
 You will have a bucket of hot water and a mug to wash yourself.
 While the lodges from Lukla to Namche have decent bathrooms with proper showerheads, the teahouses beyond Namche usually have utilitarian washroom facilities.
 Some old teahouses at the higher have toilets built outside.
-Be mentally prepared to use Asian or Squatting type of toilets in some places.
+Be mentally prepared to use Asian or squatting-type toilets in some places.

 You can carry wet wipes to clean your body.
 Use a wet towel and take a sponge bath if you feel unclean.
 It gets really cold in the higher reaches, and bathing becomes next to impossible.